Manning, Pierre-Paul and rest of Giants stun Broncos 23-10 | New Country 923

 Jason Pierre-Paul had a trio of sacks for the Giants, who came into Denver tottering from a tumultuous week in which three wide receivers landed on injured reserve, five other starters were sidelined with injuries and cornerback Dominique Rodgers-Cromartie was suspended for insubordination.

-It was a wipe-out, all right, just not the one everyone was expecting.

-“Nobody is giving us a chance in hell to win this ballgame,” coach Ben McAdoo said as he prepared to bring his team to Denver, where the Broncos were healthy, coming off a bye and leading the league in defense.
+“Nobody is giving us a chance in hell to win this ballgame,” coach Ben McAdoo declared as he prepared to bring his team to Denver, where the Broncos were healthy, coming off a bye and leading the league in defense and swagger.

 Yet the Giants had a goal-line stand to go with four sacks and two interceptions, double their season total.
 And it was the Broncos who bumbled their way through a nightmarish night filled with muffs and mistakes, flags and frustration.

+The sheer amount of sidelined starters actually worked in the Giants’ favor.

+“We didn’t know what offensive linemen were playing, where they were playing, what receivers were playing,” Wolfe said.
+“When you don’t know who’s playing, it’s hard to game plan against them.”

-Quarterback Trevor Siemian was knocked out of the game briefly, and he lost his right tackle Menelik Watson (calf) along with receivers Emmanuel Sanders and rookie Isaiah McKenzie to ankle injuries.
+Quarterback Trevor Siemian was knocked out of the game briefly, and he lost his right tackle Menelik Watson (right calf) along with receivers Emmanuel Sanders and rookie Isaiah McKenzie to ankle injuries.
+Demaryius Thomas limped through a 10-catch night.

 Before being soundly booed as they retreated to the locker room trailing 17-3 at the half, the Broncos kept hollering at each other in the huddle, couldn’t convert third downs and gave up more big plays than they had all season.